 Joy School English is based on the latest research from studies on languages and learning.

 When it comes to children, languages, and technology, new information is always surfacing.
 Our team of instructional designers and researchers have spent years—both in the classroom as well as in academia—studying how children learn.
-In developing Joy School, we have consulted with leading experts in the field from all across the world.
+In developing Joy School English, we have consulted with leading experts in the field from all across the world.
 Here are some of the exciting findings that have informed our work.

 In the Cognitive Theory of Multimedia Learning it is shown that we have two primary channels for processing information: visual and auditory.
 Digital programs must be designed carefully so we don’t overload these channels.
 This is a trap that many programs fall into.
 They want to make the program exciting and engaging.
 We do too.
 However, if the engagement elements are extraneous to the learning, it can actually interfere.
 The brain is trying to attend to too many things.

 Research reveals that when we teach words that are closely related to each other—called a lexical or semantic set— they’re harder for students to learn.
-Joy School takes advantage of the brain’s innate desire for novelty by teaching non-lexical sets of vocabulary in the cases where it is strategically advantageous, enabling students to learn more effectively.
+Joy School English takes advantage of the brain’s innate desire for novelty by teaching non-lexical sets of vocabulary in the cases where it is strategically advantageous, enabling students to learn more effectively.

 In this picture, the top row is a lexical set (colors).
 The second row are categorically diverse, easier to learn.